Physalis peruviana • Solanaceae Family

 Goldenberry is a unique fruit-bearing plant that produces sweet-tart berries enclosed in papery husks.
 Also known as Cape Gooseberry or Inca Berry, this herbaceous perennial shrub is related to tomatoes and produces hundreds of golden fruits per season.

-Seed Germination - Easy and reliable with abundant seeds!
+Seed Germination - Simple and productive!

 Collect seeds from ripe goldenberries or purchase from a reliable source.
 Each berry contains many tiny seeds.